-Mercer infection is a phrase used when talking about MRSA, which is a drug resistant staph aureus bacteria.
+Mercer infection is a phrase used when talking about MRSA, which is a drug resistant version of the common staphylococcus aureus bacteria.
 It may also be called mercer staph infection.
-MRSA is found on the skin of 2% of people, but in some locations the percentage may be higher.
-It can often be treated by incision and drainage of the infected area, but various antibiotics may be suggested, depending on what MRSA strain it is.
+MRSA bacteria is found on the skin of 1-10% of people, depending on where you live.
+Bacteria may live quietly on your skin until they find a cut, wound or graze to infect.
+‘Mercer infections’ can often be treated by incision and drainage of the infected area, but various antibiotics may be suggested, depending on what MRSA strain you have.

 How do you catch MRSA?

 You can catch MRSA in the home, in the hospital or in certain public environments.
 It is often accidentally left behind by an MRSA carrier on hard surfaces where it can survive for weeks.
 Sport, sex and shared household items can also be part of the MRSA transmission chain.
 Read More

 For many people their experience of MRSA will be related to a skin condition.
 But MRSA can also find it’s way into the bloodstream and cause infections that can only be diagnosed via blood tests and other medical technology.
 Read More